Interrupted Reaching Out Movement

 This perspective does not replace therapy, medical care, or psychological support.

-It offers a systemic perspective on how early disruptions in connection may continue affecting emotional life—and how greater safety, connection, and balance may gradually become possible.
+It offers a systemic perspective on how early disruptions in reaching out may continue affecting relationships—and how greater safety, connection, and balance may gradually become possible.

 Explore Further